 - Risk of Cancer

-The last thing we want our customers to experience is a sudden illness that could’ve been avoided with the proper prevention.
-Some of these health effects occur immediately, and other over a period.
+The last thing we want our customers to experience is a sudden illness that could’ve been avoided with the proper prevention and indoor air quality testing.
+Some of these health effects occur immediately, and others over a period.

 Lastly, but certainly not least, is to reduce the amount of humidity in your home.
-With the humidity levels of Florida soaring through the roof, making sure that it stays on the outside if your home minimizes the amount of moisture your system experiences.
+With the humidity levels of Florida soaring through the roof, making sure your air purifier and air conditioning stays on the outside of your home minimizes the amount of moisture your system experiences.

 Take our indoor air quality quiz to find out how clean the air is inside your home!
 We are happy to help you take the next step toward breathing fresh air.